meatless-exe/meatless-exe.github.io/pages/crypt/rules.md

 Ammunition is Stored as MAGAZINES, takes up a slot, weapons need to reload on a 8-10.
 Magazines come in different calibers: Pistol, Rifle, Shotgun, Energy Cells, and Heavy.
 Grenades and Missiles are single use

 You have 5 slots of inventory

-## CHARACTER
-What’s your character’s name?
-Pronouns?

-Assign points to your stats.
-You get 9 Points to start.
-You can assign up to 5 in any stat and must at least assign 1 in each.
-1. **Piss poor** <-- Minimum
-2. Needs Improvement
-3. **Totally Average**
-4. Above Average
-5. Highly skilled <-- Highest characters can get
-6. Masterful
-7. **Peak human** <-- Human limit
-8. Enhanced
-9. Transhuman
-10. Impossible

-Or roll 3 times for a stat line below
-1. 5
-2. 4
-3. 4
-4. 3
-5. 3
-6. 3
-7. 3
-8. 2
-9. 2
-10. 1

-Roll for a Profession and a come up with a Certification for it, you can have BRAIN max skills.

-Your Minimum Stress starts at 1.
-You have HEART number of LINKS.
-You can cary SPINE+2 items in your inventory

 ## CREDITS
 Based off of the games: Red Ink Adventures, Just Halberds, The Landshut Rules, World of Dungeons, GRIMLITE, Goblin Laws of Gaming, the SEACAT, 2400, Mothership, One Page Rules, the Big Wet, FIST,